Building a Modeled Event Mesh

 Managing Model Event Brokers

-Because a Solace modeled event mesh can have multiple event brokers and a Kafka modeled event mesh only has one event broker, the steps to manage them are slightly different.
+Because a Solace modeled event mesh can have multiple event brokers and a Kafka modeled event mesh has only one event broker, the steps to manage them are slightly different.

 To view and manage a model event broker, perform these steps:

-3. In the modeled event mesh, select the Event Broker Connections tab.
+4. In the modeled event mesh, select the Event Broker Connections tab.

-4. If you are managing event brokers in a Solace modeled event mesh, perform the following actions:
+5. If you are managing event brokers in a Solace modeled event mesh, perform the following actions:

 1. In the event broker list, select the event broker you want to view the details for.